kyverno/website/content/en/docs/Writing policies/variables.md

         configMap:
           # configmap name - name of the configmap which will be referred
           name: mycmap
-          # configmap namepsace - namespace of the configmap which will be referred
+          # configmap namespace - namespace of the configmap which will be referred
           namespace: test
 ````